korupso/OVinder/documents/progress-log.md

 > ### 17:20
 > I've tried the HERE Geolocation API, but it did not really work on a mobile device.
 > After that, I tried using the ionic-native geolocation plug-in, but it also did not work.
 > I started to try to use the navigator service for my gps functionalities, but I did not get a result yet.
+---
+---
+> ## 05.08.2020
+> ### 12:00
+> I did not yet manage to make the gps work.
+> It suddenly crashes, whenever I do anything with the gps in the app.
+>
+> ---
+> ### 17:10
+> The compilation time of the app takes way too long for me to productively and efficiently work on it.
+> But there is nothing I can do, to improve the compile time.
+> Which is why I'm still stuck at the gps.
+---
+---
+> ## 06.08.2020
+> ### 12:45
+> It was very hard to make any progress this morning, since I was extremely tired.
+> I tried a few combinations of event listeners today, which didn't really work and I'm not quite sure why.
+> Event listeners activate whenever an event like ```deviceready``` gets fired.
+---
+---
+> ## 07.08.2020
+> ### 13:40
+> I made my old project work again, since I accidentally broke it a bit by testing it on the emulator.
+> But I'll try to add the side menu after lunch.